tlangan1/Life-Helper-Backend/Documentation/README.md

   - The first step is to make the changes to the DDL and DML and tests.
     - For any database objects such as tables, stored procedures, triggers, foreign keys, etcetera that need to change, update the appropriate scripts.
-    - For any new database objects create the appropriate scripts and add them to the `upgrade_and_test/create_test_environment.sh` shell script.
+    - For any new database objects create the appropriate scripts and add them to the appropriate shell scripts.
+      - tables: tables/load_table_creation_sps.sh
+      - foreign keys: foreign_keys/load_foreign_keys_sps.sh
+      - stored procedures: stored_procedures/load_stored_procedures.sh
+      - migration scripts: tables/migration_scripts/load_migration_sps.sh
+      - triggers: triggers/load_triggers.sh
     - If there are any changes to the existing test scripts/objects then make them
     - If there are any new tests/objects then update the load_new_test_objects.sh and run_new_test.sh scripts appropriately.
   - The second step is to run the built in tests as follows: